Humblemonk/DiceMaiden/README.md

 ## Alias Rolls
 Alias rolls are commands that are shorthand for a longer, more complex comand.
 They can also change what the dice faces appear as in most cases.
-Below is the complete list of aliases currently in Dice Maiden.
+Below is the complete list of aliases , with example rolls, currently supported by Dice Maiden.
 Have a game system that you want turned into an alias?
-Create an issue on github to get it added to this list.
+Create an issue on github to get it added to this list!

-`4Wod8` -> `4d10 f1 t8` World of darkness 4th edition.
+`4wod8` -> `4d10 f1 t8` World of darkness 4th edition.
 The first number is the number of dice to roll and the second is the toughness of the check.
-Exploding 10s will be added to this alias soon when Dice Maiden's exploding dice function is a bit better.
+Exploding 10s will be added to this alias at a later date.

-`3dF` -> `3d3 t3 f1` Fudge dice from the fate RPG system.
-The number is the number of dice to roll.
+`3df` -> `3d3 t3 f1` Fudge dice from the fate RPG system.
+The number represents total dice rolled.
 This alias also outputs the dice faces as `+`/` `/`-`.

 `3wh4+` -> `3d6 t4` Warhammer Age of Sigmar/40k style rolls.
-The first number is the amount of dice to roll and the second number is the target number.
+The first number is the amount of dice rolled and the second number is the target number.

 `dd34` -> `(1d3 * 10) + 1d4` Double digit rolls.
 Uses the first number for the first digit and the second number for the second digit.
 This is sometimes used in warhammer as a "d66".
-(The Dice maiden is still for this is still `dd66` to set it apart from a 66 sided die.)

 # Support
 Found a bug?
 Have a feature request?
 Create an issue on github.
 Thanks!